An Introduction to Micronutrients

 The essential minerals we will cover are Potassium, Calcium, Phosphorus, Magnesium, Sodium, Iron and Zinc [1].

-Potassium (added as a complex of Potassium Phosphate and Potassium Chloride)
+Potassium (added as a complex of potassium phosphate and/or potassium chloride)

-It is key for electrolyte and fluid balance, as well as cell integrity.
-Sodium, the counterpart of potassium, and potassium are both needed in muscle contraction, blood pressure maintenance and nerve transmission.
-[10, 25]
+It is a vital electrolyte, key for maintaining electrolyte and fluid balance, as well as cell integrity.
+It works in tandem with sodium, its counterpart to regulate various physiological processes.
+Potassium plays a central role in muscle contraction, including the heartbeat, and is crucial for maintaining normal blood pressure and nerve transmission.
+[10, 24]

 potassium